Glossary | Home Equity Line of Choice | HSBC

 - Escrow Account

-- – An account established with a mortgage lender comprising funds from a borrower used to pay taxes and insurance premiums when they become due.
+- – An account established with a mortgage lender comprising funds from a borrower used to pay taxes and insurance premiums, or other agreed upon fees, when they become due.
 (Also known as impounds)

 - First Mortgage